 The U.S. dollar has made gains this year on Fed hawkishness and safe-haven appeal during the Russia/Ukraine conflict.
 It could weaken if inflation begins to decline and the Fed pivots to a less hawkish stance in early 2023.
 The main beneficiaries are likely to be the euro and the Japanese yen.
-The yen could also appreciate strongly if the successor to BoJ Governor Kuroda moves away from the current yield-curve control strategy.
+The yen could also appreciate strongly if the successor to BOJ Governor Kuroda moves away from the current yield-curve control strategy.

-2022 asset performance through November 25
+2022 asset performance through to 25 November

-Source: Refinitiv® DataStream®, as of November 25, 2022.
+Source: Refinitiv® DataStream®, as at 25 November 2022.